-- (c) On 11 November 2011, the Group had through its non-wholly owned subsidiary, Fraser & Neave Holdings Bhd ("F&NHB"), entered into a conditional subscription cum shareholders' agreement ("SSA") with Frasers Property Holdings (Malaysia) Pte.
+- (c) On 11 November 2011, the Group had through its non-wholly owned subsidiary, F&NHB, entered into a conditional subscription cum shareholders' agreement ("SSA") with Frasers Property Holdings (Malaysia) Pte.
 Ltd. ("FPHM") to form a joint venture company, VCSB for the purpose of carrying out a proposed mixed development on the land held under PN 3679 for Lot No. 35 and PN 3681 for Lot No. 37, Seksyen 13, Bandar Petaling Jaya, Daerah Petaling, Selangor.
 The Group and FPHM had both granted shareholder's loans to VCSB pursuant to the SSA.
-On 2 October 2019, the principal amount of shareholder's loan of \$41,838,000 was converted to 126,820 redeemable non-cumulative convertible preference shares at issue price of RM1,000 each. - (d) The amounts owing from joint venture companies classified under current assets are unsecured, trade and non-trade in nature, interest free, repayable on demand and to be settled in cash.
+On 2 October 2019, the principal amount of shareholder's loan of \$41,838,000 was converted to 126,820 redeemable non-cumulative convertible preference shares ("RNCCPS") at issue price of RM1,000 each.
+During the financial year ended 30 September 2023, F&NHB subscribed for additional 500 RNCCPS at issue price of RM1,000 each in VCSB. - (d) The amounts owing from joint venture companies classified under current assets are unsecured, trade and non-trade in nature, interest free, repayable on demand and to be settled in cash.
 The Group provides for 12-month ECLs for all amounts due from joint venture companies based on an assessment of qualitative and quantitative factors that are indicative of the risk of default.
-The amounts due from joint venture companies are considered to have low credit risk and the amount of the allowance is insignificant. - (e) There is no share of capital commitments and contingent liabilities of the joint venture companies as at 30 September 2022 and 2021.
+The amounts due from joint venture companies are considered to have low credit risk and the amount of the allowance is insignificant. - (e) There is no share of capital commitments and contingent liabilities of the joint venture companies as at 30 September 2023 and 2022.

-Details of the significant joint venture companies are included in Note 38.
+Details of the significant joint venture companies are included in Note 37.